TuomoKu/SPX-GC/README.md

 # Installation <a id="install"></a>

 SPX-GC can be installed using a **ready-to-go binary package** which includes all required software components.
 Developers can alternatively get the full source code and run SPX-GC with `npm scripts`, see section [install source code](#npminstall).

+>Source is updated more frequently than binary packages.
+See [package.json](package.json) file for current version.

 ### **Available pre-built packages:** <a id="builds"></a>